xphillyx/PostSharp.Samples/PostSharp.Samples.CustomCaching/README.md

 # PostSharp.Samples.CustomCaching

-Caching method's return value makes method execution faster trading space for time by storing the return value in a cache.
+Caching your method's return value makes the method execution faster, trading space for time by storing the return value in a cache.
-If you call the method again then you can return a value stored in the cache, instead of doing time expensive calculation all over again.
+If you call the method again then you can return a value stored in the cache, instead of doing time consuming calculation all over again.

 Typical candidates for caching are methods talking to snail-paced counterparts like databases or web services.